ibrahim1metin/DPO-from-scratch-with-GPT-2/README.md

 # DPO-from-scratch-with-GPT-2
-Direct preference optimization performed on GPT 2 medium using pytorch
+Direct preference optimization performed on GPT 2 large using pytorch